FusionAuth/fusionauth-import-scripts/README.md

 require 'openssl'
 ```

 Make sure you set up an application with a `user` role into which to import users.
 The FusionAuth URL must have no trailing slash.
 The API key must have at least the `POST` permissions on the `/api/user/import` endpoint.
 Users will be imported with a password of `password`.
+Run the script from its directory.

 Example usage: